 Alternative 1 was selected as the preferred underwater route as it takes advantage of deeper water depths while avoiding steep slopes and ice scour areas, the substrate along the route is comprised of fine-grain sediments as it crosses the U.S./Canada Border and then sand and silt as it approaches the Pennsylvania Channel, and these sediment types are more appropriate for cable installation using a jet plow and minimizes rock trenching.
-This route also avoids aggregate dredging areas and avoids previously mapped shipwrecks by at least 100 meters.
+This route also avoids aggregate dredging areas.

 In December 2014, a preliminary Marine Route Survey was conducted along the Long Point Escarpment and near shore of the preferred landfall location, west of Erie Bluffs.
-A second Marine Route Survey is scheduled for the late Spring 2015 to collect additional data along the preferred route and to confirm the current preferred route maximizes avoiding constraints and minimizes potential environmental impacts.
-Following completion of further in-lake survey work during the spring of 2015, the Applicant will either confirm the preferred in-lake route (Alternative 1) or make appropriate adjustments to the route within the 500 m survey corridor and will inform the agencies of such final selection and the reasons for such selection.
+A second Marine Route Survey occurred in 2015 to collect additional geophysical and geotechnical data along the preferred route and to confirm that the current preferred route maximizes the avoidance of siting constraints and minimizes potential environmental impacts.
+Based upon a review of the survey data, the alternatives analysis was updated and confirmed the selection of Alternative 1 as the preferred route.

-CRITERIA Alternative 1: Alternative 2: Alternative 3: Alternative 4 Route Length 35.4 mi 31.2 mi 29.3 mi 21.4 mi Infrastructure Crossings 0 0 0 0 Geological Constraints (Bedrock) 0.8 mi 0.8 mi 0.8 mi Unknown Water Depth 0 to 130 ft 0 to 137 ft 0 to 140 ft 0 to 130 ft Dredging, Sand Mining, Debris Areas 0 0 0 0.5 mi Navigation Channels and Anchorage Areas 0 0 0 0.25 mi Cultural Resources (within 1,000 feet) 0 0 0 0 Acres of Core Habitat and Supporting Landscape from statewide PA Natural Heritage Program and Erie County Natural Heritage Inventory (linear feet crossing) 0.8 mi 0.8 mi 0.8 mi 1.8 mi Fishery Habitat (i.e. spawning and nursery areas littoral areas % of the route < 60') 37 42 44 26
+Criteria Alternative 1: Alternative 2: Alternative 3: Alternative 4 Route Length 35.4 mi 31.2 mi 29.3 mi 18.5 mi Infrastructure Crossings 0 0 0 0 Geological Constraints (Bedrock) 1.0 mi 1.0 mi 1.0 mi Unknown Water Depth 0 to 140 ft 0 to 120 ft 0 to 110 ft 0 to 120 ft Dredging, Sand Mining, Debris Areas 0 0 0 0.5 mi Navigation Channels and Anchorage Areas 0 0 0 0.25 mi Cultural Resources (known shipwrecks within 1,000 ft) 0 0 0 0 Acres of Core Habitat and Supporting Landscape from statewide PA Natural Heritage Program and Erie County Natural Heritage Inventory (linear feet crossing) 0.8 mi 0.8 mi 0.8 mi 1.8 mi Fishery Habitat (i.e. spawning and nursery areas littoral areas % of the route < 20') 1.5 1.1 1.7 5.4